yaya2devops/cloudblog/clbj7tjms000a08kvdp46et6c.md

 ### Local Testing

-Local testing is an essential part of the development process, as it allows developers to run their entire application locally.
-It allows developers to test out features and functionality in a safe and secure environment before pushing them into production, helping ensure that any changes are bug-free and performed optimally.
+Local testing allows developers to run their entire application locally.
+It enables developers to test features and functionality in a safe and secure environment before releasing them to production, ensuring that any changes are bug-free and performed optimally.
 Ultimately, this helps speed up the development process while ensuring quality results for users when they interact with your product or service.

 Tools for this use case include: